 Every application of information in alternative formats has its own requirements.
 Alongside these application requirements, every person using this enhanced information has their own additional personal requirements or preferences.
 Using traditional production techniques we can offer a small degree of personalisation; but this personalisation only occurs within the production process.
 Once the product is delivered, it cannot be altered.
 In effect this means that the content represented in the product cannot become 'more accessible' than it is at the point of delivery.
 However, the requirements of the person using the product might change and become more stringent.
-So if we could achieve greater personalisation of the final product, this would be very much appreciated by end users.
+So if we could achieve greater personalisation of the final product, this would be very much appreciated by end-users.

 Given the personalisation and production commonalities between producers and consumers of accessible music, some kind of sharing of responsibilities can take place.
 Essentially this would provide the consumer with a higher level of freedom and would in turn relieve the producers of their responsibilities for content preservation quality.
 In this way, producers could invest this new source of responsibility in logistics, research and the development of these accessible information services.
-In short, it would provide a higher level of freedom at both ends of the delivery chain.